RasaHQ/rasa/docs/docker_walkthrough.rst

 2.3 Testing
 ~~~~~~~~~~~

-You can test the trained model by running the command below.
+You can now test the trained model.
 Keep in mind
 that there is currently no Rasa NLU set up.
 Therefore, you have to explicitly
 specify the user intent using the ``/`` prefix, e.g. ``/greet``.
+Use the following command to run Rasa Core:

 .. code-block:: bash